eventuate-examples/eventuate-examples-java-spring-todo-list/README.md

 The aggregate's events are persisted in the Eventuate event store.
 The application also maintains a materialized view of the data in MySQL.

+Don't forget to take a look at the other [Eventuate example applications](http://eventuate.io/exampleapps.html).

 # Architecture

-The following diagram shows the application architecture:
+The following diagram shows the Todo List application architecture:

 <img class="img-responsive" src="http://eventuate.io/demos/eventuate-todo-architecture.png">